Not Even Bothering with the Accent

 - This is a hazard for most New Zealand shows.
 The Legend Of William Tell was apparently set in a fantasy version of New Zealand as far as most of the extras, and Drogo, were concerned.
 The main actors attempted generic American, with varying degrees of success.

 - In Sliders, the US colonel Angus Rickman speaks with an English accent that the actor (Roger Daltrey in his first appearance, Neil Dickson thereafter) didn't even try to cover.
+Also, the initial series regular Professor Maximillian Arturo is supposed to be English but keeps John Rhys-Davies's Welsh accent.

 - In the Angel episode "Spin the Bottle", when a spell causes Angel to forget everything after the age of 17, when he was still human, David Boreanaz doesn't even try to maintain Liam's accent.
 Instead we have the character wondering what's wrong with his voice.